-Whether you are planning to visit Canada soon as a tourist, traveling on business, plan to study here or planning to work it is very important to get information on the type of visa that you will need in time before you plan your trip.
-Travelers from only a few countries do not require a visa to visit or transit via Canada, and only if they stay for a short period of time.
+Whether you are planning to visit Canada as a tourist, traveling on business, plan to study here or plan to work here, it is very important to get the correct information on the type of visa you will need before you plan your trip.
+Travelers from only a few countries do not require a visa to visit or transit through Canada, only if they stay for a short period of time.

-In order to simplify the process of a visa application for travelers and visitors to Canada Immigration Canada have created the following visa categories depending on the intended length of stay and the goal of your trip.
-Each category will require a different set of documents needed to apply and will involve different times for approval and processing :
+In order to simplify the visa application process for travelers and visitors to Canada, Canada’s immigration department has created the following visa categories depending on the intended length of stay, and the goal of your trip.
+Each category will require a different set of documents, and processing times will vary.

-Super Visa – is a great option for those who plan to stay in Canada for extended periods of time without planning to become permanent residents.
-The processing time takes in most cases no longer than 60 days and is valid for the period of 10 years allowing unlimited entry.
+a Super Visa is a great option for those who plan to stay in Canada for extended periods of time without planning to become permanent residents.
+The processing time takes in most cases no longer than 60 days and is valid for a period of 10 years allowing unlimited entry.

-Visitor Visas (Temporary Resident Visa – TRV) – visitor visa is placed in your passport after the approval indicating that you have passed the requirements as a temporary resident as a visitor, student or worker, it is issued for the period not exceeding a 6 months period.
-Please note that this type of visa is not applicable to permanent residents.
+a Visitor Visa is placed on your passport once you have been approved, indicating that you have met the requirements for a temporary resident (whether it be as a visitor, student or worker). it is issued for a maximum period of 6 months.
+This visa is not applicable to permanent residents.

-Work Visa – or Work Permit, or authorization to work without a permit is required for foreign nationals in order to work in Canada under the Temporary Foreign Worker Program, or the International Mobility Program (IMP).
+or authorization to work without a permit is required for foreign nationals who wish to work in Canada under the Temporary Foreign Worker Program, or the International Mobility Program (IMP).

-If you have applied to receive one of the above visas and got a refusal, let us review the case.
-We will determine the best course of action and will come up with the right strategy to achieve the positive outcome.
+If you applied for a visa and have been denied, our experts can review your case.
+We will determine the best course of action and will come up with the right strategy to achieve the most positive outcome.

-At Green Light Immigration we assist in filing documents for any type of visa you need, providing full support in the process.
-Considering our expertise, knowledge of current regulation and attention to detail, when you work with us this process goes smooth and we deliver the highest rate of positive results.
+At Green Light Canada, we assist with filing documents for any visa you might need, and providing full support in the process.
+Our company has the expertise, knowledge of current laws, and attention to detail that will make your visa application go smoothly and will deliver the highest positive outcome.